by John Stainer

 That means the consumer grade tape recorder system used by Annapolis High School in 1959 had a high level of tape noise.
 The slow tape speed, compounded by the limited sensitivity/frequency response of the microphone means the higher frequencies that fill out a Hi-Fi's sound, were not captured.

 Note.
-Neither Mr. Kunkle, nor others involved in creating the tape recordings of The Crucifixion, or later editing together the "best-of" master from the 2 recordings, had any knowledge about the complicated technical processes required for making a quality recording with the limited equipment available.
+Neither Mr. Kunkle, nor others involved in creating the tape recordings of The Crucifixion, or later editing together the "best-of" tape from the 2 recordings, had any knowledge about the technical processes required for making a quality recording with the limited equipment available in 1959.

 Robert F. Kunkle, Choral Director Annapolis High School (AHS), in Spring 1959, creatively utilized his 3 choirs: mixed choir and 2 women's choirs, plus student soloists from the choirs, to mount 2 performances of The Crucifixion by composer John Stainer.
 Members of the 3 choirs were from the graduating classes of 1959, 1960 and 1961.